Committee

 Amy is a passionate music specialist at West Leeming Primary School who believes in the power of music to support children’s social, academic, and emotional wellbeing.
 She spent six years in Shanghai, China, working as both a teacher and professional musician, performing original bilingual children’s music.
 Amy brings this rich experience to her teaching, where she delights in sharing the joy of music and encouraging each child’s best self to shine.
 Since being introduced to Orff-Schulwerk at Levels in 2019, she has embraced the approach wholeheartedly and can’t imagine teaching music without its creative, child-centred foundation.

-Kailee Marshall – General Member
+Eboney Yapp – General Member